 Energy focused is much more powerful than energy diffused… for both you and your team.

-As you continue your good work here in the early part of 2019, my encouragement is to ensure that you have a rock solid grasp of your few key goals for the year and that you work with your team right away to outline tangible steps in order to make the most progress possible towards them now.
+As you continue your good work here towards the end of 2019, my encouragement is to ensure that you have a rock solid grasp of your few key goals for the year and that you work with your team right away to outline tangible steps in order to make the most progress possible towards them now.
 Who knows, perhaps that focused energy will allow you to accomplish your goals more rapidly?
 And when that hill has been conquered, you can confidently take the next!